 A recent study conducted in Iran found that the combination of fennel extract and vitamin E drastically reduced cramping pain from menstruation.
 The fennel mixture was actually more effective for study respondents than over-the-counter pain relievers.

-5. For Wounds and Bites
+Wounds and bites

-According to folklore, fennel also can be used as an aphrodisiac, or a substance that boosts sexual drive.
-Unfortunately for lovebirds, there is not a lot of scholarly research to back this particular claim so far.
+According to folklore, fennel can be used as an aphrodisiac, or a substance that boosts sexual drive.
+Unfortunately for lovebirds, there is not a lot of scholarly research to back up this particular claim so far.

-7. For Taste and Fragrance
+Taste and fragrance